Time off for Dependants

 What does this mean?

-- The leave must be taken in units of one week (it cannot be taken as individual days) – so it can be taken as a single block of two weeks, or two separate blocks of one week at different times
+- The leave must be taken in units of 1 week (it cannot be taken as individual days) – so it can be taken as a single block of 2 weeks, or 2 separate blocks of 1 week at different times.

 - The leave can be taken at any time up to 56 weeks from the date of the death of the child.
-(This timescale is deliberate as, for example, it would allow an employee to take leave at the first anniversary of the child’s death; the bereavement leave can be added onto to the end of a 52-week maternity leave)
+(This timescale is deliberate as, for example, it would allow an employee to take leave at the first anniversary of the child’s death; and the bereavement leave can be added onto to the end of a 52 week maternity leave).

 - Bereavement leave can be taken straight away after the death of the child.
 Employees must tell their employer that their child has died; when they want their lave to start and the amount of leave they wish to take (one or two weeks)

 - To receive Bereavement Pay, parents will be required to give their Employer written notice within 28 days of taking the first period of leave.
 It should state the date of the child’s death and confirm they meet the conditions to receive paid leave.
-Statutory Parental Bereavement Pay will be at the same rate as Maternity/Paternity/Shared Parental Pay, which will be £151.20 per week (from April 2020), increasing to £151.97 per week from 4th April 2021.
+Statutory Parental Bereavement Pay will be at the same rate as Maternity/Paternity/Shared Parental Pay, which is currently £156.66 per week.
+This will increase to £172.48 per week from 2nd April 2023.

-- The government is encouraging employees to take this statutory right further and provide employees with more than two weeks leave and/or offer full pay for some or all of their absence
+- The government is encouraging Employees to take this statutory right further and provide employees with more than 2 weeks leave; and/or offer full pay for some or all of their absence.

 - Government Guidance is available at gov.uk